 Moze: Giving us major apocalyptic D.Va vibes, Moze puts a new spin on the Gunner class by ditching the stationary turret and summoning the “Iron Bear Mech.”
 The mech itself has a mounted turret and gameplay footage from the announcement trailer shows a second player climbing into the top of the mech and taking control of it.

 Zane: Much like Zer0 from Borderlands 2, Zane known as “The Operative” plays the Assassin class.
-His action skills utilizes a drone that he sends into battle to assist in dealing damage.
+His action skills utilize a drone that he sends into battle to assist in dealing damage.

 Borderlands 3 will feature a few returning characters from the previous three games.
 In a Westworld-like teaser with characters resembling 3D-printed figures, we see a brief glimpse of Sir Hammerlock and what appears to be Lilith sporting a pair of wings.
 Randy Pitchford confirmed they will both be in the game during the official announcement at PAX East shortly afterward, and also confirmed that Tiny Tina will make a return as an older character.